Fractals for Kernelization Lower Bounds: The ``Fractalism'' Technique

 \subsection{Application Manual for~\Fractal{s}}

-\iflong{} The aim of this subsection is to provide two general guidelines on how to use~\fractal{}s in cross-compositions.
+The aim of this subsection is to provide two general guidelines on how to use~\fractal{}s in cross-compositions.
 To this end, we introduce two general constructions--one for undirected graphs and one for directed graphs.
-We start with the undirected case. \else{} The aim of this subsection is to provide a general guideline on how to use~\fractal{}s in cross-compositions to obtain kernel lower bounds. \fi{}
+We start with the undirected case.

 \begin{constr} Given $p=2^q$ instances $\I_1,\ldots,\I_p$ of an NP-hard graph problem, where each instance $\I_i$ has a unique source vertex~$s_i$ and a unique sink vertex~$t_i$. \begin{compactenum}[(i)] \item Equip~$\triangle_q^c$ with some ``appropriate'' edge~cost $c\in \N$. \item Let $v_0,\ldots,v_p$ be the vertices of the boundary~$B_q$, labeled by their distances to~$\lv$ in the $\lv$-$\rv$~path corresponding to~$B_q$ (observe that~$v_0=\lv$ and~$v_p=\rv$). \item Incorporate each of the $p$~graphs of the input instances into $\triangle_q^c$ as follows: for each $i\in[p]$, merge~$s_i$ with vertex~$v_{i-1}$ in~$\triangle_q^c$ and merge~$t_i$ with~$v_i$ in~$\triangle_q^c$. \end{compactenum} \end{constr}